aborroy/alfresco-agents-lab-clive/lab-material/add-action-to-aca.md

           const nodeId = node?.id;
           const nodeName = node?.name || 'file';
           const prompt = `Fetch Markdown for node ${nodeId}, summarize it in 50 words or less and store the result in cm:description property.`;

-          this.snackBar.open(`Summary requested for ${nodeName}`, 'OK', { duration: 3000 });
+          // Notify user that summarization has started this.snackBar.open(`Summary requested for ${nodeName}`, 'OK', { duration: 3000 });

+          // Call FastAPI Agent
           this.http.post('/agent', { prompt }).subscribe({
             next: () => this.snackBar.open(`Summary completed for ${nodeName}`, 'OK', { duration: 3000 }),
             error: () => this.snackBar.open(`Summary failed for ${nodeName}`, 'Close', { duration: 3000 })